 Retain the mailbox until all data has been removed or until preserving the data is no longer required.

-Migrating mailboxes on hold from Exchange Server to Office 365
+Migrating mailboxes on hold from Exchange Server to Microsoft 365 or Office 365

-If you have an Exchange hybrid deployment, the following conditions are true when you move (onboard) an on-premises Exchange Server mailbox to Exchange Online in Office 365:
+If you have an Exchange hybrid deployment, the following conditions are true when you move (onboard) an on-premises Exchange Server mailbox to Exchange Online in Microsoft 365 or Office 365:

 If the on-premises mailbox is on Litigation Hold or In-Place Hold, the hold settings are preserved after the mailbox is moved to Exchange Online.